UMIN-CTR Clinical Trial

 Results

 For TACE-induced nausea and vomiting, the olanzapine group had similar complete response (CR) and complete control (CC) rates at 12 hours post-TACE as the control group but significantly higher CR and CC rates during the delayed phase after 24 hours and better patient satisfaction scores.
+There was no difference in other adverse events either.

 Results date posted